In this guide we’ll go over exactly what liquidity is, how to measure it, and what to do when it’s running low.

 How do I measure liquidity?

-There are three main ways to measure liquidity: the current ratio, the acid test ratio, and the cash ratio.
+Liquidity ratios are the key to measuring liquidity.
+There are three essential types: the current ratio, the acid test ratio, and the cash ratio.

 Using the current ratio

 The current ratio (also known as the working capital ratio) is one of the most popular methods of figuring out how liquid a business is.
-It shows how many times a business can pay off its current liabilities using its current assets.
+It shows how many times a business can pay off its current liabilities using its current assets, as reported on the balance sheet.

 Here’s the current ratio formula: